anthraxx/cowfortune/README.md

 |

-The default installation location is `/usr/games` and could be overriden by setting the `PREFIX` and `BINDIR` env var before running make or by providing those inside `Makefile.local`.
+The default installation location is `/usr/bin` and could be overriden by either setting the `PREFIX` and `BINDIR` env var before running make or by providing those through `Makefile.local`.

 Example to install into `/usr/games`:

+    make BINDIR=games install

+|

+To perform a staged install for packaging, provide the `DESTDIR` variable to prepended each installed target file.

+Example to stage into `/tmp`:

-    BINDIR=games make install
+    make DESTDIR=/tmp install

 Usage